 Yoho National Park is open year-round.
 The peak season is during July and August.
 Some Parks Canada services are only available from May to early-October.

 The Yoho National Park Visitor Centre is located on the Trans-Canada Highway in the community of Field, British Columbia.
-The visitor centre shares a building with the Friends of Yoho and Travel Alberta.
 Come in to speak with our friendly parks staff or to visit a small scale exhibit of the Burgess Shale Fossils.

 Campgrounds